 “I wasn’t working as a nurse anymore—I wasn’t helping anyone else—so I started painting myself to learn who I was all over again.
 I had to learn that I’m worthy, I’m not stupid, I’m a beautiful person, I am not ugly,” Monique said.
 “I had to learn how to overcome all of that stuff.
 Perfectionism can be paralyzing.
 Excellence over perfectionism.”

 Monique has always had a love of purses, which began as a child when her mother used to buy little handbags for her.
 She decided to try her hand at making designer bags.
 Her new passion took her on what she calls a “mental walkabout” of world travel.

-“I had the opportunity to go to Italy and take classes on leather bag production and design.
-I also studied oil painting portraiture there,” Monique said.
+“I had the opportunity to go to Italy and take classes on leather bag production and design,” Monique said.
 “I did an internship in New York with a celebrity bag maker and, in 2018, was invited to India by The Leather Council.
 I was sitting there in India, surrounded by all these great people and thinking to myself, ‘Wow… and people used to tell me I was nothing.’”

 Monique still struggles with anxiety, night terrors and insomnia.
 Looking back, she realizes that the signs of PTSD were there long before she knew it was afflicting her.